Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no cost to you.

 I checked into the charming yet creepy, Drachenhaus Hotel.
 In the heart of the old town, Drachenhaus was the ideal location when welcoming me to Transylvania.
 It’s one of the oldest buildings in town – nearly 200 years; but comes with all of the amenities of a new hotel.
 Complete with a breakfast buffet expect to receive WiFi, good customer service, and toiletries; with a no-frills room.
 If the Drachenhaus Hotel doesn’t seem to suit you try your luck at booking.com to compare hotels and rates.

-Day 1 – Exploring the main Brasov attractions
+Day 1 – Exploring the Main Attractions in Brasov

 I always begin my new day in a new city with a free walking tour.
 If you make it in time, opt for the tour with Walkabout Free Walking Tour; they do a good job of getting you out of the old town to explore beyond the walls.
 Expect to learn a lot of history as you move your way through the streets and roads of the city.
 However, if a walking tour isn’t for you, Brașov is a completely walkable and easy town to navigate on your own.